 The legal identity of each Controller.

-Which Controllers shall control the GLEIF Root AID, the GIDA and the
+Which Controllers shall control the GLEIF Root AID, the GIDA and the GEDA.

 A set of policies MUST be put in place that ensure fault-tolerance with respect to common mode failures of the multi-sig signing authority of the set of GLEIF Controllers, e.g., a Designated Survivor policy and/or restrictions on joint travel and in-person attendance of meetings).